kimjune01/kimjune01.github.io/_posts/2023/2023-07-15-goal-transmission.md

 __A goal's essence is the expectation of an experience achieved through effort.__

 The formulation of a goal creates excitement.
 If the developers aren't excited, then it means they didn't internalize the goal.
-Goals can't be told, they can only be presented.
+Goals can't be told, they can only be requested.
+Their acceptance must be voluntary.

 If the goal is time-boxed, then not achieving it will create disappointment.
 An [antifragile](https://en.wikipedia.org/wiki/Antifragility) team will take this opportunity to learn and adapt to try again.
 Error and repetition is required for learning ([ask Huberman AI](https://dexa.ai/huberman?q=is%20error%20and%20repetition%20required%20for%20learning)).